etsryn/Linear-Regression/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [Apache License - Version 2.0, January 2004](LICENSE).
 Feel free to use, modify, and distribute the content of this repository, giving proper credit.

 ## Contact